teddyzetterlund/teddyzetterlund.com/content/good-reads/index.md

 Inspired by my good friend [Thomas Lindqvist listing his good reads](http://www.thomaslindqvist.com/blogg/literature), here’s a some books that I have read and recommend—when the topic/category interests you.

+> We must continually learn to unlearn much what we have learned, and learn to learn that we have not been taught.
+Only thus do we and our subject grow. ~ R.D.
+Laing, The Politics of the Family and Other Essays

 <div class="message-box">
 	Under construction; and far from complete at this time.
 </div>